Working with a law office makes most people uncomfortable.

 Working with a Lawyer

 Choosing a lawyer is difficult.
 If you are lucky, you will never have to pick one.
-But for anyone considering or going through a divorce or even a separation, consulting with an attorney is a must.
+But for anyone considering a family law matter or going through a divorce or a separation, consulting with an attorney is a must.
 Family, friends and therapists will often have a suggestion of a good lawyer.
 Those suggestions or referrals are just that: suggestions.
 Take the time and make the relatively inexpensive investment of interviewing a few lawyers before you make your final selection.
 This is a very personal and usually a long-term relationship.

 Preserving Your Estate, Keeping Your Assets